 Yes.
 If you are considering taking on the Inca Trail to Machu Picchu (one of those once-in-a-lifetime experiences), you will need to ensure that you have an Official Inca Trail Permit to walk the trail.
-The Peruvian authorities release a limited number of Inca Trail permits each year.
+The Peruvian authorities release a limited number of Machu Picchu permits each year.
 These permits help limit the numbers of tourists to protect the fragile environment from erosion.

 There are 500 permits available per day (so only 500 people can be on the trail in one day), this may seem a lot but bear in mind that porters and guides also need permits, so in fact only 200 are available to tourists, and this is one of the world's most famous trails!

 Permits are released for sale once a year, often in January but it changes slightly every year and has been earlier for the last few years – for 2019 they are due to be released as early as 1st October 2018.
 They often sell out fast, and permits are booked on a first-come-first-served basis.